Contributor: Jennifer Blanchard. Lesson ID: 13916

 The chocolate cake was very flat when I took it out of the oven.
 I did not like how it looked, so I put it on a tall cake stand and added extra frosting. |

-As a reader, it is your job to notice which type of structure the author used throughout the whole text or even in just a part of it.
+As a reader, it is your job to notice which type of structure the author used throughout the text or even just a part.
 This will help you understand what is being said.

 As a writer, you should use these structures to organize your information as well to help your readers understand!